Scope and sequence for U.S. HISTORY 2 CURRICULUM (CIVIL WAR TO PRESENT)

 Monday: Watch the movie “Road to Perdition”

-Tuesday: Watch the remaining part of the video "New Deal"
+Tuesday: Watch the video "New Deal" and take notes.

 Wednesday: The Powers of the Presidency: Theodore Roosevelt to Franklin D. Roosevelt